Themaister/pyrofling/README.md

 to limit outgoing traffic to 100 mbit on Linux.
 Can be useful when doing real-time streaming over long distance.
+NOTE: Do not use this when streaming with pyrowave, it will only increase latency.

 ### Special features